donundeen/C4/README.md

 -- we'll save this for post-MVP, and ask people to be careful

+- DONE: MVP: A decent menu system for UI.
+-- DONE: using a simple bootstrap menu for now.
 - DONE: MVP: hide all menu in display mode
 - DONE: MVP: Widget Description
 - DONE: MVP: auto-save feature